October 6, 2011

 Additionally, automakers have long realized that diesels are best coupled with turbochargers.
 In layman’s terms, a turbocharger allows more air to be consumed by the engine.
 Since diesel engines ingest only air, the more air fed into the engine, the more power it produces.

 BMW, always aiming for number one, uses a twin-turbo system in their diesels.
-The first and smaller of casino online the turbos cuts in during low speeds, while the larger one starts up when the engine”s speed increases.
+The first and smaller of the turbos cuts in during low speeds, while the larger one starts up when the engine”s speed increases.
 The result of this is more power and more efficiency – two of our favorite things.

 Since diesel engines as a whole are less complex than gasoline engines – they don’t have spark plugs or any type of ignition system – they need less maintenance.
 Their solid construction also tends to be more durable than gasoline engines in order to withstand the air compression pressure, making them last longer.
 This means less time at the auto shop and potential money savings in the long run.